VolkovLabs/business-packages/packages/eslint-config/README.md

 ## Usage

-Add to eslint config the following
+Add to ESLint config the following

 ```
 {